Spacetime: Reference frames

 The x′ axis is also tilted with respect to the x axis.
 To determine the angle of this tilt, we recall that the slope of the world line of a light pulse is always ±1.
 Fig. 2-3c presents a spacetime diagram from the viewpoint of observer O′.
 Event P represents the emission of a light pulse at x′ = 0, ct′ = −a.
-The pulse is reflected from a mirror situated a distance a from the light source (event Q), and returns to the light source at x′ = 0, ct′ = a (event R).
+The pulse is reflected from a mirror situated at distance a from the light source (event Q), and returns to the light source at x′ = 0, ct′ = a (event R).

 The same events P, Q, R are plotted in Fig. 2-3b in the frame of observer O. The light paths have slopes = 1 and −1, so that △PQR forms a right triangle with PQ and QR both at 45 degrees to the x and ct axes.
 Since OP = OQ = OR, the angle between x′ and x must also be θ.

 While the rest frame has space and time axes that meet at right angles, the moving frame is drawn with axes that meet at an acute angle.
 The frames are actually equivalent.
 The asymmetry is due to unavoidable distortions in how spacetime coordinates can map onto a Cartesian plane, and should be considered no stranger than the manner in which, on a Mercator projection of the Earth, the relative sizes of land masses near the poles (Greenland and Antarctica) are highly exaggerated relative to land masses near the Equator.